Emerging Women Leaders Programme

 • Day 5: Celebrations and next steps

-practice your leadership skills in negotiation and influence, create a manifesto to support other women in medicine, and share next steps with peers.
+Practice your leadership skills in negotiation and influence, create a manifesto to support other women in medicine, and share next steps with peers.
 Followed by a networking event with peers and guest speakers.

 “As ever, the EWL days highlight that I am not alone in the experiences and struggles I encounter at work.
 A lot of us have similar experiences and it’s really helpful to hear how others face/tackle them.”